Our rehabilitation goals

-• Progressively rehabilitate areas, including establishing landforms, during mining
+• Progressively rehabilitate areas, including establishing landforms, during mining.

-• Undertake rehabilitation that reflects the surrounding landscape, or improves on it
+• Undertake rehabilitation that reflects the surrounding landscape, or improves on it.

-• Establish landforms that incorporate micro-relief patterns consistent with the surrounding topography
+• Establish landforms that incorporate micro-relief patterns consistent with the surrounding topography.

 Maules Creek Mine